mariacjones1/battleships-pp3/README.md

     - User sets the coordinates of each ship by entering the column and row for the first coordinate, then choosing the direction of the ship (horizontal or vertical).
     - The program will accept both uppercase and lowercase letters for the column selection.
     - The user will be told which ship they are positioning, and how long that ship is.
-    - An updated user board will print to show the positioned ship.
+    - An updated user board will print to show the positioned ships.

 ![Set coordinates](documentation/features/set-coordinates.png)